 Or Learn How to Cook Greek Dishes Yourself!

-If you’d rather try your hand at making Greek food than just learning about it, you can stay warm in the kitchen at a Greek cooking class!
-You start out exploring the market before heading indoors to cook up a Greek meal, which of course, you get to enjoy afterward!
+If you’d rather try your hand at making Greek food than just learn about it, you can stay warm in the kitchen at a Greek cooking class!
+You start out exploring the market and then head indoors to cook up a Greek meal, which of course, you get to enjoy afterward!

 Enjoy the Air at the Ancient Agora – Both the Greek and the Roman!

-For me, the Temple of Hephaestus in the Ancient Agora was one of my highlights from my first trip to Athens.
-You can explore the area by yourself, or you can book a guided tour of the Agora and its museum so that you learn more about what you’re seeing.
+For me, the Temple of Hephaestus in the Ancient Agora was one of the highlights of my first trip to Athens.
+You can explore the area by yourself or book a guided tour of the Agora and its museum so that you learn more about what you’re seeing.

 Ponder the Philosophical Underpinnings of the Universe at the Lyceum

-If you’ve ever wanted to stand where the philosopher Artistotle stood, then head to the Lyceum, which was the home of his Peripatetic school of philosophy in the 300’s BC.
+If you’ve ever wanted to stand where the philosopher Artistotle stood, head to the Lyceum.
+The place was the home of his Peripatetic school of philosophy in the 300’s BC.